Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 The global repository contains all the resources of Omeka S, in one place.
 If enabled, it can exposes different types of oai sets: the sites, or the item sets.
+The url is simply `/oai`.

 **TODO**: Expose the resource classes as oai sets or subsets.
+Expose sets via created via queries.

 ### Site repositories